Wonderful Wanderings

 Best things to do in Newcastle for a weekend getaway – Day 2

-On day 1, you ventured along the water and east of the city center.
+On day one, you ventured along the water and east of the city center.
 Today, we're exploring the heart of Newcastle.

 1. Side Gallery

-Side Gallery is tucked away in a little alley of Side Street and if you're looking for free things to do while in Newcastle, visiting Side Gallery should be on that list.
-On the ground floor are the gallery's offices so take the stairs up to the galleries on the first and second floor.
+Side Gallery is tucked away in a little alley of Side Street, and if you're looking for free things to do while in Newcastle, visiting Side Gallery should be on that list.
+On the ground floor are the gallery's offices, so take the stairs up to the galleries on the first and second floors.
 These are dedicated to humanist documentary photography.

 Side Gallery is run by Amber, a film and photography collective that also organizes educational projects and runs Side Cinema.